 By Thursday evening, experts estimated the damage from the virus had topped $2 billion but predicted it would reach $10 billion as variants of the malicious worm continued to surface Friday and throughout the weekend.

 The virus had spurred thousands of e-mail users to seek protection.
 Traffic to sites of top anti-virus software makers such as Symantec and McAfee.com by users wanting to download virus-protection software created major slowdowns.
 As a result of the heavy traffic, the sites' performance was extremely slow and several users reported major backup in getting onto the sites.
-One
+One user, who was having technical problems downloading anti-viral software said he was told his wait would be a minimum of an hour and a half before he would get someone on the line.

 In addition, there were reports Friday afternoon that Symantec's anti-virus definition itself had a bug in it, which was later determined to be a "Love Bug" copycat masquerading as a Symantec cure for the virus.
 The bug created additional, and possibly more serious problems, for users trying to download a fix.
 The mutation appears in the form of an e-mail with the subject header "VIRUS ALERT!!!"
 The e-mail is addressed to "Dear Symantec customer" and proceeds to describe the virus in detail.
 Its attachment is called "protect.vbs."
 To read more on this copycat virus go to CNET story